 The last stage of planet formation was a rain of planetesimals that blasted out the huge craters such as those we see on the Moon and on all other bodies in the Solar System with solid surfaces.
-Figure 8.15 shows some of the planets and moons bearing vivid testimony to this role of planetesimals in planet building.
+Figure 8.15 illustrates that bodies in both the inner and the outer Solar System were brutally battered by violent collisions.

-Occasionally an impacting body was so large that it did more than simply leave a crater.
+As more and more large bodies built up from smaller planetesimals, there were occasional impacts between bodies so large that they did not just leave a crater.
 For example, we saw in chapter 7 that the Moon may have been created when the Earth was struck by a Mars-size body.
-Likewise, as we will discuss in chapter 9, Mercury may have suffered a massive impact that blasted away its crust.
-The peculiar rotation of Uranus and Venus may also have arisen from planetesimal collisions.
-In short, planets and satellites were brutally battered by the remaining planetesimals.
+Likewise, as we will discuss in the next two chapters, Mercury may have suffered a massive impact that blasted away much of its crust, and the peculiar rotation of Uranus and Venus may also have arisen from planetesimal collisions.

 Although planet building consumed most of the planetesimals, some survived to form small moons, the asteroids, and comets.
 Rocky planetesimals and their fragments remained between Mars and Jupiter, where, stirred by Jupiter's gravitational force, they were unable to assemble into a planet.
 We see them today as the asteroid belt.
 Jupiter's gravity (and that of the other giant planets) also disturbed the orbits of icy planetesimals, tossing some in toward the Sun and others outward in elongated orbits to form the swarm of comet nuclei of the Oort cloud.
+Studies of lunar rocks suggest that there may have been a period of heavy bombardment about 600 million years after the Solar System began forming, which some astronomers hypothesize was a period of heavy interaction between the giant planets and remaining planetesimals.
 The few that remain in the disk from Neptune's orbit out to about 50 AU form the Kuiper belt.